Generic Name: Chloroquine (KLOR oh kwin)

-- A very bad eye problem has happened with this medicine.
+- A very bad eye problem has happened with chloroquine.
 This may lead to long-lasting eyesight damage.
-The risk may be higher in older people if chloroquine is used for a long time or if a higher dose of this medicine is used.
+The risk may be higher in older people if chloroquine is used for a long time or if a higher dose of chloroquine is used.
 Talk with the doctor.

 - Have an eye exam as you have been told by your doctor.

 - Be careful if you have G6PD deficiency.
 Anemia may happen.

 - Have your blood work checked if you are on chloroquine for a long time.
 Talk with your doctor.